-Listen to the children:
+Listen to the Children:

 Our Children’s Future Children:

-Experience some reflections of the Celebration of the Children of the World model for building global community.
+Listen to some reflections of the Celebration of the Children of the World model for building global community.

 This cornerstone event, the Celebration Model, evolved into the Institute’s Peacebuilding Process of Reconciliation to Develop Political Will.
 Since 1992, there have been dozens of implementations of this reconciliation process.